solace-iot-team/aws-iot-device-sdk-embedded-C/README.md

 ### Optional - provision certificates and keys onto the secure storage
 The repository contains a sample application () that uploads files to the secure storage.
-Participants wil be eithe rprovided with a pre-configured SIM or will be supplied with the device certificate, key and Digicert Rooot CA Certificate for Solace Cloud.
+Participants wil be either provided with a pre-configured SIM or will be supplied with the device certificate, key and Digicert Rooot CA Certificate for Solace Cloud.

 ## Development directly on Device
 Source code is provided as is with a sample make file.
 No further instrucitons are available at this point.